 Make sure that you have proof of the diminished value and all details to prove your case for a magistrate or mediator if necessary.
 Obtain an automobile diminished value appraisal from a licensed independent appraiser.
 Be sure to hire an appraiser that bases their diminished value appraisals on dealer quotes of which they should obtain at least six.
-Steer clear of appraisers that take short cuts such as using formulas or algorithms as well as those who rely on auction results.
+Steer clear of appraisers that take short cuts such as using formulas or algorithms as well as those who rely on auction results, online ads and valuation guidebooks results.
 Save all emails.

 Insurance companies try every tactic under the sun to deny automobile diminished value claims.
 If an insurer insists that the independent appraiser must physically inspect your repaired vehicle, inform them that repairs were done to your satisfaction.
 You are filing a claim for inherent diminished value which simply means that your vehicle has lost value by virtue of the fact that it now has a bad Carfax or other vehicle history report.
 Only in claims of repair-related diminished value, in which you have issues with the quality of repairs, does the appraiser need to physically inspect the vehicle.
 Also, if an insurer insists that you must hire an attorney to file the diminished value claim, unless they are willing to pay your legal fees, inform them that you have an absolute right to file the claim yourself.

 Claim representatives are trained to keep problems from going to managers or supervisors.
 Keep asking.
 If you are stonewalled, politely ask the insurance adjuster to transfer you to a manager or someone else who can take care of your problem.
 Inform them that you can hold if they tell you a supervisor is not available.
 You may need to spend a good deal of time on the phone with the claims rep before you can convince him or her that you are serious about getting the problem fixed.